zikichombo/website/content/blog/launch.md

-All of these projects are innovative, bold, and very much struggling by comparison to to say AudioUnits, VSTs, JUCE, etc.  They are struggling because this is uncharted territory and all "the experts" are doing things for ProTools, LogicPro, Audible, etc, at least most of them in a very non-Go like way, most notably with a seeming fearvor for unsimplicity.
+All of these projects are innovative, bold, and very much struggling by comparison to to say AudioUnits, VSTs, JUCE, etc.  They are struggling because this is uncharted territory and all "the experts" are doing things for ProTools, LogicPro, Audible, etc, at least most of them in a very non-Go like way, most notably with a seeming fervour for unsimplicity.
 They are also struggling because they simply wrap other C projects, like portaudio supercollider, etc.